Tag Archives: Troubleshooting

 Set-PnPTenantSite -Identity $siteUrl -PrimarySiteCollectionAdmin $adminUPN

-Hmm… primary site owner is a user, but SharePoint admin center still think the site is owned by non-existing group:
+Hmm… primary site owner is a user, but SharePoint admin center still thinks the site is owned by non-existing group:

 Let us try “Add-PnPMicrosoft365GroupToSite” to connect site to a new group via PowerShell.